-The 2014 Outstanding Student Poster (OSP) Award is awarded to Sylvia Berg for the poster entitled:
+The 2014 Outstanding Student Poster (OSP) Awards is awarded to Sylvia Berg for the poster/PICO entitled:

 Making Earth’s earliest continental crust – an analogue from voluminous Neogene silicic volcanism in NE-Iceland (Berg, S. E.; Troll; V. R.; Burchardt, S.; Riishuus, M. S.; Deegan, F. M.; Harris, C.; Whitehouse, M. J.; Gústafsson, L. E.)

 Click here to download the poster/PICO file.